HackYourFuture/JavaScript1/Week5/MAKEME.md

 5. Change the layout of the page so that you only show a list of movie titles on the left side of your page.
 When the user hovers over a link (or maybe with a click) you want to show the additional information about the movie (poster, year etc.) on the right column.

-6. If you have any questions, ask them on slack in the class 10 channel.
-We want to see more questions as both you and we can learn from them, also try to help each other!
+ -->
 __Bonus__: Write a function takes this array `['a', 'b', 'c', 'd', 'a', 'e', 'f', 'c']` and returns an array which only has unique values in it (so it removes the duplicate ones).
 Make it a 'smart' algorithm that could do it for every array (only strings/number).
 Try to make it as fast as possible!
- -->

 ```